elastos/Elastos.Developer.Website/content/faq/faq_general.md

 {{< todo "Incomplete answer" >}}

-{{% faqentry question="In the Developers Beginner’s Guide to Elastos, there is very little info on the SDKs.
-Can you talk about the function of SDKs and how they fit into the project development workflow." %}}

-SDK is an Elastos Runtime SDK and this is targetted for different platforms such an android, linux, etc. The implementation is in C++.
-This is directly encoded within the trinity browser and through reflection, we can call on these C++ function calls from javascript.
-For native android apps, we can call on this SDK via java as a jar/aar package will be provided.
-For native ios apps, we can call on this SDK via objective c/swift(this is not 100% complete and is in development).
-For react native/flutter apps, we can create react native plugins and write the corresponding implementation in java/swift/objective c.

-{{% /faqentry %}}

-{{% faqentry question="Some virtual computers that I ran on Windows or Mac had very limited device drivers.
-Does the SDK provide USB, pen, keyboard, and printer drivers, or do we have to wait for device manufacturers to provide those?" %}}

-Currently, trinity browser uses cordova plugin to expose the underlying hardware to the elastos apps and this is for mobile devices.
-The plans for windows or mac have not yet been determined

-{{% /faqentry %}}

-{{% faqentry question="Is there an SDK plug-in for popular IDEs like; PyDev, Aptana, Visual Studio, etc.?" %}}

-It’s a C++ SDK so this can be extended to be used from python, golang, etc. However, no plugin available for IDEs yet.
-Maybe in the future

-{{% /faqentry %}}

-{{< todo "Not right?
-Ex: On android, developers use a android sdk, not the C++ native part" >}}

-{{% faqentry question="Is there a difference between the terms ecosystem and platform in relation to Elastos?" %}}

-Platform usually refers to a set of SDKs and APIs that are provided that can be used to interact with ALL the services within the Elastos Network Operating System.
-An ecosystem extends way beyond that as it also refers to community governance and how the project is run

-{{% /faqentry %}}

-{{% faqentry question="Are core coders working from a formal design specification?" %}}

-Depends what project.
-Elastos has a lot of repositories.
-Eg. runtime, carrier, blockchain.
-And then there are 45+ other repos on github.
-The core code for the infrastructure is likely derived from a formal design specification (it’s all done internally as a team)

-{{% /faqentry %}}

-{{% faqentry question="Is a Remote Procedure Call (RPC) in Elastos an asynchronous call?" %}}
-This is a synchronous call
-{{% /faqentry %}}

-{{% faqentry question="Are SDKs written for specific language like C++, Python, and Java?" %}}

-It’s a C++ SDK so this can be extended to be used from python, golang, etc. For android, a corresponding JAR is created, etc.

-{{% /faqentry %}}

-{{< todo "Need to improve this answer" >}}

-{{% faqentry question="Does Elastos have error logging to capture bugs or abnormal events occurring in core code or carrier hardware?
-If errors and events are logged, to whom are logs sent?" %}}

-For elastos carrier sdk (normal carrier node side),  application can get running logs by calling API ela_log_init(), and application (or upperlayer) can integrate those logs to their log systems; For elastos bootstrap node, all running logs would be output to syslog facility

-{{% /faqentry %}}

 {{% faqentry question="Does Elastos use any 3rd party code snippets, libraries, or source code?" %}}